tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 of the trace.
 It asserts that two subsequent time steps of the computation satisfy a certain relation.
-One way this can be used is to check that a certain program is being used to move the state forward.
+One way this can be used is to check that the execution trace stems from iterating a function many times in a row.

 Concretely, a transition constraint is a polynomial $P$ over $2w$ variables.